 L’Occitane Lavender Hand Cream absorbs quickly leaving no obvious grease or residue on hands.
 You can touch your ipad or typed without anything oily transferring onto your devices.

 3. A Balanced Scent

-There’s a refreshing and light powdery scent to L’Occitane Lavender Hand Cream.
+There’s a refreshing and light powdery scent to the lavender hand cream.
 It’s well-balanced and not overpowering!
 I’m pretty certain it won’t scare off your neighbors or make them (or you) gasp for breath. ;)